 The judgment of the Supreme Court is definitely strongly in support of free speech.
 However, it appears to have a very specific kind of free speech in mind: discussion by individuals.
 The thrust of the judgment is not to enhance the free speech right, if indeed it can be called that, of corporate intermediaries to conduct trade.
 And although it cannot be faulted on that ground, intermediaries would do well to realise that the ultimate intended beneficiaries of the judgment appear to be individuals exercising their right to free speech and engaging in a culture of discussion, and not so much intermediaries in and of themselves.

-The legal provisions relating to intermediary liability in/under the Information Technology Act are:
+The legal provisions relating to intermediary liability and blocking content in/under the Information Technology Act are:

 (1) Notwithstanding anything contained in any law for the time being in force but subject to the provisions of sub-sections (2) and (3), an intermediary shall not be liable for any third party information, data, or communication link made available or hosted by him.